Plzeň (Pilsen) Czech Republic: all you need to know about Pilsen City

 Train from Prague to Pilsen

-Plzeň can be reached by a train from Praha (Hlavní Nádraží), which runs several times a day.
+Plzeň can be reached by train from Praha (Hlavní Nádraží), which runs several times a day.
 Tickets cost 4 EUR each way or you can buy the return ticket which is cheaper than two one way tickets.
 It takes approximately 1 hour and 50 minutes to reach Plzeň (Hlavní Nádraží) on a modern and comfortable train.
 For train connections see the Web page of Czech Railways and choose the English or German language.

-How to get to Plzeň from Germany?
+#4 How to get to Pilsen from Germany?

-What to see and do in Plzeň?
+#5 What to see and do in Pilsen Czech Republic?

 In comparison to other cities Pilsen is extraordinary in that fact that all of the historical sightseeing places are located within one area of the city center.